Tip #451: Translation Issues and Wadi Rum

 I think I’ll pass and just go straight to Petra…

 One plan M had was to translate as much of the training as possible into Arabic for next Sunday.
 She asked me for the Power Point and sent some kind of USB device along with Mo. for me to upload the program for him to take back to the office.
-M D and I discussed the fact that there were templates and documents that the participants really needed (since there is very little narrative on the slides).
+M D and I discussed the fact that there were templates and documents that the participants really needed.( There is very little narrative on the slides).
 I ended up using my own thumb drive (since hers wouldn’t accept any transferred files) to give her about ten documents for translation.

 I know that L will call me tomorrow to find out what to do with these documents.

-There was a (black humor) funny moment today when R told me that she has to give three training programs in a row out in a distant village next week.
+There was a (black humor) funny moment today.
+R told me that she has to give three training programs in a row out in a distant village next week.
 She wanted to know how to keep her energy up.
 (The black humor part of this is that I was barely able to stand while we spoke!!!)
-So I told her the tricks I know: avoid caffeine and sugar (because then you crash and feel worse afterwards), drink water continually to stay hydrated, try to find some quiet time (at breaks or at lunch, eating by yourself if at all possible) as well as an acting trick of swinging your arms as you bend over several times in a row.

 I promised her that we would discuss this tomorrow, including how to manage nervousness in front of a group.